6 PM doors/7 PM show – $15 advance/$20 at door

 Paul Mow returns to The Livery with another evening full of songs, showcases and special guests!
-This time, he will be leading his cabaret through the music from Moulin Rouge!
+This time, he will be leading his cabaret through the mega-hits from the 1980’s!

 Tenor Paul Mow quickly established himself as one of America’s most promising young performers when he began his third consecutive season with the New York City Opera in 2003-2004 performing the lead role of Lennie Small in Carlisle Floyd’s Of Mice And Men.
 Mr. Mow was on the roster of the New York City Opera for over four years, performing both leading & secondary roles as well as covers in a multitude of productions.
 Besides NYCO at Lincoln Center, Mr. Mow has enjoyed several other debut engagements at Carnegie Hall as well as Alice Tully and the State Theater in New York City.